ninja12445/VirtualLibSystem/AdrielWorkSpace/Readme.md

 **Changes:**
 - [ ] Comepleted : Added MyJavaClassTemplate.✅
 - [ ] Completed: UML structure, top down class design, pseudocode outline  ✅
+- [ ] Completed: Added a .txt about the functionality
 - [ ] TODO: creates documentation to guide the user
 - [ ] TODO: write a quick UML documenation and test cases and measurements (show in detailes below)